debops/debops/docs/dpg/dpg-0002/index.rst

 **Example:**

-The debops.users_ role allows to define user accounts which should be created on a machine.
+The :ref:`debops.users` role allows to define user accounts which should be created on a machine.
 For accounts which should be created on every machine, the user can define the following variable in the global level of the inventory (e.g.
 :file:`inventory/groups_vars/all/users.yml`):